 Early identification of those at risk opens the door for life-saving intervention.

-As of 2016, suicide is the second-leading cause of death for young people (ages 10-19) in Tennessee, with one person in this age group lost to suicide every week, according to the Tennessee Suicide Prevention Network.
-We lose one person between the ages of 10-24 to suicide every four days.
+As of 2017, suicide is the second-leading cause of death for young people (ages 10-19) in Tennessee, with one person in this age group lost to suicide every week, according to the Tennessee Suicide Prevention Network.
+In Tennessee, 75 deaths were recorded among persons aged 10-19 in 2017.

-These statistics underscore the need for early identification of those at risk so they can get the life-saving help they need.
+These statistics, and more reported since, others underscore the need for early identification of those at risk so they can get the life-saving help they need.
 Recognition of early warning signs that indicate someone is suicidal can help.

 - Talking about suicide, expressing thought about ending one’s life;

 - Changes in behavior at home or school, especially changes in the quality of schoolwork or lower grades;